 Jerry S. Goldman, a shareholder in Anderson Kill’s New York and Philadelphia offices, is counsel to lead plaintiff Christine O’Neill and thousands of co-plaintiffs in In Re Terrorist Attacks.
-That suit consolidates litigation originating in 2004 by families of 9/11 victims seeking justice and restitution from the Kingdom of Saudi Arabia and multiple other parties, including individuals, institutions, and nation-states, that provided material support to al Qaeda.
+That suit consolidates litigation originating in 2004 by families of 9/11 victims seeking justice and restitution from the Kingdom of Saudi Arabia and multiple other parties, including individuals, institutions, and nation-states, alleged to have provided material support to al Qaeda.
 Mr. Goldman is a member of the Plaintiffs’ Executive Committees.

 U.S. district and appeals courts reversed themselves several times on the question of whether sovereign immunity protected Saudi Arabia from accountability, until enactment of the Justice Against Sponsors of Terrorism Act in September 2016 definitively reinstated the Kingdom as a defendant.
 Another milestone was a default judgment on behalf of 1,772 claimants against the Islamic Republic of Iran, resulting in a reward of compensation in 2020.

-The Anderson Kill team communicates with the victims on a daily basis and has, with co-counsel, conducted hundreds of hours of depositions, successfully fought over thousands of pages of concealed evidence, and litigated challenging legal matters in United States District Courts in Washington, D.C., New York and Chicago and the United States Court of Appeals for the 2nd, DC and 7th Circuits, as well as presented and defended four petitions for certiorari before the United States Supreme Court.
+The Anderson Kill team communicates with the victims on a regular basis and has, with co-counsel, conducted hundreds of hours of depositions, successfully fought over thousands of pages of concealed evidence, and litigated challenging legal matters in United States District Courts in Washington, D.C., New York and Chicago and the United States Court of Appeals for the 2nd, DC and 7th Circuits, as well as presented and defended four petitions for certiorari before the United States Supreme Court.
 In conjunction with the case, Anderson Kill also filed an amicus in support of a writ of certiorari and then a merits amicus before the United States Supreme Court.
 As a member of the plaintiffs’ team, Anderson Kill has been involved in the passage of five pieces of federal legislation, one over a presidential veto, and has engaged with the Executive Branch over several different administrations.

 Mr. Goldman commented, “For sixteen years, we have pursued both the right to make this case and access to evidence for which there remains no viable reason for continued classification.
 We will not rest until we hold the perpetrators of these mass murderous attacks accountable and obtain justice for the victims.”